 Asking someone if he or she is having thoughts about suicide can be difficult.
 Sometimes it helps to let your friend know why you are asking.
 For instance, you might say, "I've noticed that you've been talking a lot about wanting to be dead.
 Have you been having thoughts about trying to kill yourself?"

 Listen to your friend without judging and offer reassurance that you're there and you care.
 If you think your friend is in immediate danger, stay close — make sure he or she isn't left alone.

-Even if you're sworn to secrecy and you feel like you'll be betraying your friend if you tell, you should still seek help.
+Even if you're sworn to secrecy and you feel like you'll be betraying your friend if you tell, you should still get help.
 Share your concerns with an adult you trust as soon as possible.
-If necessary, you can also call a local emergency number (911) or the toll-free number for a suicide crisis line (you can find local suicide crisis numbers listed in your phone book).
+You can also call the toll-free number for a suicide crisis line (like 1-800-SUICIDE) or a local emergency number (911).

 The important thing is to notify a responsible adult.
 Although it may be tempting to try to help your friend on your own, it's always safest to get help.

 Sometimes even if you get help and adults intervene, a friend or classmate may attempt or die by suicide.
 When this happens, it's common to have many different emotions.
 Some teens say they feel guilty — especially if they felt they could have interpreted their friend's actions and words better.
 Others say they feel angry with the person for doing something so selfish.
 Still others say they feel nothing at all — they are too filled with grief.

 When someone attempts suicide, those who know that person may feel afraid or uncomfortable about talking to him or her.
 Try to overcome these feelings of discomfort — this is a time when someone absolutely needs to feel connected to others.